-Data protection used to be relatively simple: Back up everything to tape after hours and then keep them around for a certain period of time until you feel safe shipping it offsite to a third-party repository.
+Data protection used to be relatively simple, so simple that the need for a true backup service provider wasn’t known.
+The process was to back up everything to tape after hours and then keep them around for a certain period of time until you feel safe shipping it offsite to a third-party repository.

 Of course, it had its downsides.
 Recovery point objectives (RPOs) could be as high as 24 hours, and recovery from tape was agonizingly slow, especially if the required backup was offsite.